 Youth & Workshops

-Rachel was born and raised in Leavenworth and has degrees in graphic design, multimedia-video production, and art education.
+Rachel was born and raised in Leavenworth, Kansas, and has degrees in graphic design, multimedia-video production and art education.
 She loves working with illustration markers and watercolors because of the unique, almost magical result.
 She enjoys watching young artists work on big projects one step at a time until a masterpiece is the final result.
 Rachel’s favorite artist is Camilla d’Errico because she has the craziest ideas and the coolest works she has ever seen.

 Jewelry & Metalsmithing